bernie-skipole/indipydriver/docs/source/usage/example1.rst

             "Gives temperature as a string to two decimal places" return '{:.2f}'.format(self.temperature)

-        def control(self):
+        async def poll_thermostat(self):
-            """This simulates temperature increasing/decreasing, and
+            """This simulates temperature increasing/decreasing, and turns
-               turns on/off a heater if moving too far from the target temperature.
-It should be called at regular intervals"""
+               on/off a heater if moving too far from the target.""" while True:
+                await asyncio.sleep(1)
                 if self.heater == "On":
                     # increasing temperature if the heater is on
                     self.temperature += 0.2
                 else:
                     # decreasing temperature if the heater is off
                     self.temperature -= 0.2

                 if self.temperature > self.target+0.5:
                     # too hot
                     self.heater = "Off"

                 if self.temperature < self.target-0.5:
                     # too cold
                     self.heater = "On"

-        async def poll_thermostat(self):
-            "poll thermostat control every second"
-            while True:
-                await asyncio.sleep(1)
-                self.control()
-                # control is called to turn on and off the heater to
-                # keep the temperature near to the target.

     # An instance of the above class will be set as a keyword argument of